 HPS Bulb Review Roundup

-Here we have a list of what we consider to be the best bulbs to buy.
 Since there are so many different choices and applications it became obligatory for us to dismiss some choices and favor others.
-But, after testing, reading specifications, and researching grower experiences, we're confident these are the top choices.
+But, after testing, reading specifications, and researching grower experiences, we’re confident the following are the top choices.

 1000w DE HPS